 Goldenrod grows in the wild throughout North America, Europe, Asia, Canada, and South America.
 It is hardy in agricultural zones 2 through 9.

-This wild plant if often foraged for its anti-inflammatory properties.
-It has been used both internally and topically to reduce swelling, to treat minor wounds, gout, kidney stones, and arthritis.
-Goldenrod can be crushed and used either fresh or dried in poultices, salves, tinctures, to make soap, or placed in gel capsules for measured doses.
+This wild plant is often foraged for its anti-inflammatory properties.
+It has been used both internally and topically to reduce swelling and to alleviate minor wounds.
+Goldenrod can be crushed and used either fresh or dried in poultices, salves, or tinctures to make soap, or placed in gel capsules for measured doses.

 Leaves from the goldenrod plant have been used to brew tea and are cooked similarly to spinach.
 They’ve also been used in soups, stews, and casserole dishes.

 Goldenrod is not an approved drug by the FDA.
 I am not a medical professional of any type.
 The ways that goldenrod has been used as a natural remedy are presented purely for educational and research purposes.
 Always contact your medical professional before embarking on a natural remedy routine.
 Simply because a product or foraged item is natural does not necessarily mean it is safe to use or will not cause an allergic reaction.

 - The wild plant is an herbaceous perennial.

 - Height when mature: 3 to 7 feet (91 to 213 cm)